Now Playing *

-Sadly Pete passed away earlier this year (2020).
+Sadly Pete passed away earlier last year (2020).
 Pete is a much loved member of the team here at Chocolate Radio and we miss him dearly.
 RIEP Pete your are remembered with much love, a truly great DJ and person.

 My passion for music and interest in musicians and artists found me collecting various genres of music and publications from overseas and locally from an early age.
 The pre CD/MP3 era was not yet born and Vinyl ruled.
 Although cumbersome to carry all those 12” & 7” ‘s around in one’s Record Box it was exciting waiting to hear the latest sounds when the stylus & vinyl met!
 The records themselves were decorative and had sleeves that you could use as posters!
 Reel-to-Reel recording and cassettes played a vital and important role in the early years, a skillful and interesting technique which I will never forget!

 Time spent trawling through NME magazine and various other musical publications, for the latest news/info on music and artists, was rewarding and integral to any DJ.
 Memories of Billy Bain, a close friend and mentor taking me around to watch him play at various functions and shows still linger freshly in my mind after all these years.
 My Djing debut came when Billy found himself double booked for a function.
 With the loan of his equipment I hosted my first ever party.
 Although very nerve racking, the gig was a big success all round and increased my appetite for the DJ/music scene.
 Time quickly found me placing advertisements for my services in local papers, magazines, the response was immense and as a result I was able to purchase my own sound system and my very own mobile disco was born.
 As my name spread I very quickly found myself performing further afield.